2022–23 Ball State Cardinals men's basketball team

 The 2022–23 Ball State Cardinals men's basketball team represented Ball State University in the 2022–23 NCAA Division I men's basketball season.
-The Cardinals, led by first-year head coach Michael Lewis, played their home games at Worthen Arena in Muncie, IN as members of the Mid-American Conference.
+The Cardinals, led by first-year head coach Michael Lewis, played their home games at Worthen Arena in Muncie, Indiana as members of the Mid-American Conference (MAC).
 As the fourth seed they lost to Ohio in the quarterfinals of the MAC tournament to finish 20–12 and 11–7 in MAC play.

 Previous season

-They finished the season 14–17, 9–10 in MAC play to finish in sixth place.
+The Cardinals finished the 2021–22 season 14–17, 9–10 in MAC play, to finish in sixth place.
 They lost to Ohio in the quarterfinals of the MAC tournament.